awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_LIBRARY.md

 Specifies that if a library with the same name as this one already exists, the existing library is replaced\.
 REPLACE commits immediately\.
 If a UDF that depends on the library is running concurrently, the UDF might fail or return unexpected results, even if the UDF is running within a transaction\.
 You must be the owner or a superuser to replace a library\.

  *library\_name*
 The name of the library to be installed\.
 You can't create a library that contains a module with the same name as a Python Standard Library module or an Amazon Redshift preinstalled Python module\.
-If an existing user\-installed library uses the same Python package as the library to be installed , you must drop the existing library before installing the new library\.
+If an existing user\-installed library uses the same Python package as the library to be installed, you must drop the existing library before installing the new library\.
 For more information, see [Python language support for UDFs](udf-python-language-support.md)\.

 LANGUAGE plpythonu
 The language to use\.
 Python \(plpythonu\) is the only supported language\.
 Amazon Redshift supports Python version 2\.7\.
-For more information, go to [www\.python\.org](https://www.python.org/)\.
+For more information, see [www\.python\.org](https://www.python.org/)\.

 FROM
 The location of the library file\.
 You can specify an Amazon S3 bucket and object name, or you can specify a URL to download the file from a public website\.
 The library must be packaged in the form of a `.zip` file\.
-For more information, go to [Building and Installing Python Modules](https://docs.python.org/2/library/distutils.html?highlight=distutils#module-distutils) in the Python documentation\.
+For more information, see [Building and Installing Python Modules](https://docs.python.org/2/library/distutils.html?highlight=distutils#module-distutils) in the Python documentation\.

  https://*file\_url*
 The URL to download the file from a public website\.
 The URL can contain up to three redirects\.
 The following is an example of a file URL\.